doolin/nameblock/doc/readme.md

 # Some properties of USPTO inventor names

-These plots show the "tag" counts for each block for the entire 1975-2010 USPTO inventor names.
+These plots show the tag counts for each block for the entire 1975-2010 USPTO inventor names.
+Tags are pre-specified character sequences - strings - which specify how names are grouped.
+Collectively, tags are created using blocking criteria.

 Let's look at some examples.